Driving from Eilat to Ras Mohammed (Sinai) with the first wife.

 Okay, we were not married at that time.
 (At least not in ‘her’ God’s eyes.)
 We were both working at SFM and had coordinated our R&R schedule so that we could spend that week together.
 ‘Bliss’ Promised, promise of same…

 We arrived in Tel Aviv and immediately went off to rent a car for our ‘camping’ trip.
 Our itinerary required us to first make the rather long and somewhat treacherous drive to Elait (‘treacherous’ because of the roads) where I hoped to get in a few more dives toward qualifying me as a bona-fide PADI deep-sea-diver.
 Then we were to head further south all the way to Ras Mohammad, on the southernmost tip of the Sinai, perhaps stopping or staying at Sharm El Sheik along the way.
-(Sharm back then was all about nothingness, still Israeli-Occupied Egypt and not the tourist trap it is today.)
+(Sharm back then was all about nothingness, still Israeli-Occupied Egypt and not the tourist trap we find it Today Okay?!)

 We had loaded up our tiny rental car with way too much camping stuff, ‘checked out’ from the rec center we had at Sinai Field Mission Base camp.
 We had a tent, (such as it was), cooking utensils, sleeping bags, lanterns, coolers, and et cetera, ‘et cetera’ mostly being booze, of course) And of course we had schlepped along my boom box, extra batteries, and about five dozen cassette tapes.
 My life needed musical accompaniment back then.
 Always.